lecstor/copin/README.md

-Running in this configuration, the `port` element of `server` will come from the `default.yaml` file, the `host` element will come from the `production.yaml` override file, and `node.env` will come from the shell environment variables.
+Running in this configuration, the `port` element of `server` will come from the `default.yaml` file, the `host` element will come from the `production.yaml` override file, and `node.env` will come from the shell environment variable.

 License
 -------